Pay tax in the UK as a foreign entertainer or sportsperson

-A relevant training day is any day on which you spend 3 or more hours in physical sporting or training activity, which contributes towards performance of your sport.
+A relevant training day is any day on which you spend 3 or more hours in physical activity.
+The sporting or training activity should contribute towards the performance of your sport.

-- directly practising the sport you are endorsed for
+- practising the sport you’re endorsed for

-Do not include time spent:
+Don’t include time spent:

-- injured when training is not possible
+- injured, or when training isn’t possible

-- resting or on holiday
+- resting, or on holiday

 - doing non-physical training, such as sports psychology or physiotherapy

 A swimmer’s routine in the build up to a competition is to swim for one hour then spend one hour in the gym twice a day.
 These days count as training days.

 Every other day of the year she swims for 45 minutes, rests, then spends one hour training in the gym and 45 minutes completing training journals or at physiotherapy or sports psychology appointments.

 These days don’t count as training days.